How Much Exercise Does a Dog Need?

 Low-Exercise Dog Breeds

 Some dog breeds require less activity, which might include breeds that fall under the AKC label of “calm” dog breeds.
-Even though these dog breeds might be lower energy than herders, retrievers, and shepherds, they still require some physical and mental stimulation every day.
+Even though these dog breeds might be lower energy than herders, retrievers, and shepherds, all dogs need moderate exercise every day.
 Just like us, dogs need regular exercise to stay healthy.

 Toy breeds and giant breeds tend to require less exercise, but again, check with your veterinarian for the best exercise plan for your dogs.